Sampling From Multiscale Densities With Delayed Rejection Generalized Hamiltonian Monte Carlo: DELAYED REJECTION GENERALIZED HAMILTONIAN MONTE CARLO

 To maintain detailed balance, the acceptance probability $\alpha_k$ for accepting or rejecting the $k$th proposed state $(\theta^{\mathrm{pr}}, \rho^{\mathrm{pr}}) = F_k(\theta, \rho^\prime)$ is given as

 The full derivation of this acceptance probability is given in \autoref{app:accept_prob}, but we give a brief intuition here.
 The additional factor in $\alpha_k$ over the standard HMC acceptance probability is the product over $k$ terms.
 The denominator in this product is the probability of rejecting the previous $k-1$ proposals originating from the current state $(\theta^{\mathrm{rej}}, \rho^{\mathrm{rej}}) = F_i(\theta, \rho^\prime)$.
 These terms have already been computed in previous proposals and are stored in a stack data structure, so they do not require additional computation.
 To maintain detailed balance, we need to balance it against the similar probability of rejecting the first $k-1$ proposals originating from the proposed state $(\theta^{\mathrm{gh}}, \rho^{\mathrm{gh}}) = F_i(\theta^{\mathrm{pr}}, \rho^{\mathrm{pr}})$.
 These are the terms in the numerator and require additional computation for every additional proposal.
-We call these ghost states $(\theta^{\mathrm{gh}}, \rho^{\mathrm{gh}})$ since they are the $i$-th proposal that would have been made and rejected in a hypothetical chain that had \textit{started} from proposed state $(\theta^{\mathrm{pr}}, \rho^{\mathrm{pr}})$ and gone to the current state $(\theta, \rho^\prime)$.
+We call these ``ghost states'' and write $(\theta^{\mathrm{gh}}, \rho^{\mathrm{gh}})$, because they are the $i$-th proposal that would have been made and rejected in a hypothetical chain that had \textit{started} from proposed state $(\theta^{\mathrm{pr}}, \rho^{\mathrm{pr}})$ and gone to the current state $(\theta, \rho^\prime)$.

 The number of ghost states to be evaluated grows exponentially as $\mathcal{O}(2^k)$ for the $k$th proposal.
-However these delayed proposals to higher orders are typically made only in the difficult regions of the phase space.
+However these delayed proposals to higher orders are (a) typically made only in the difficult regions of the phase space, and (b) proportional to the number of leapfrog steps required by to traverse the region of high curvature.
 Furthermore, these delayed proposals minimize the number of rejections which otherwise cause G-HMC trajectory to reverse due to the flipped momentum.
-As a result, the extra computational cost of delayed proposals is a favorable tradeoff and keeps DR-G-HMC computationally competitive with auto-tuned samplers like NUTS.
+As a result, the extra computational cost of delayed proposals is a favorable tradeoff and keeps DR-G-HMC computationally competitive with auto-tuned samplers like NUTS, even when step size reductions are not necessary.